top of page

 Co Ownership

-The ownership of the land and shared assets is shared by the members of the cooperative, and so decisions about its use needs to be made together.
+Resident co-owners each have the same amount of decision making power about the land and the shared assets.
 The founding members have started the project with a draft Ecovillage design, and future members will have a say in how it evolves. (see ecovillage design page and governance page)

 The current design is to assign common areas and private plots for the resident members.